Super-Protocol/docs/docs/ai-marketplace/web3-access.md

 ## Step 1.
 Install MetaMask

-If you already have MetaMask installed, consider creating a new wallet specifically for the Marketplace instead of using an existing one.
+If you already have MetaMask installed, create a new wallet or use an existing one.

 If you do not have MetaMask installed, add the MetaMask extension to your browser from its [official website](https://metamask.io/) or directly from your browser's extension store.
-During the installation, create a new wallet.
+During the installation, create a new wallet or import an existing one.

 ## Step 2.
 Add a new network